 At Home Diagnostics

 Often, a leak in a pool or spa can go undetected for weeks or months.
 At times it’s difficult to determine if the loss of water in your pool is due to a leak in the pool surface or system or just evaporation.
 If you find that your pool or spa has some of the signs listed below and have conducted a bucket test and still suspect that you may have a leak, call us right away to set up a consultation.
-With the unprecedented California drought rendering the majority of the state in exceptional drought conditions, pool owners today cannot afford to delay in finding a leak!
+With the most recent, unprecedented California drought rendering the majority of the state in exceptional drought conditions, pool owners today cannot afford to delay in finding a leak!

 Seven Signs of a Leak